nextstrain/nextstrain.org/static-site/content/blog/2025-09-24-mumps-resources.md

 ## Nextclade dataset

-We provide two Nextclade datasets (SH region or genome) to assign genotypes (e.g. A to N) to mumps samples based on criteria outlined by the WHO and tree placement.
+We provide two Nextclade datasets (SH region and genome) to assign genotypes (e.g. A to N) to mumps samples based on criteria outlined by the WHO and tree placement.
 Scaffold strains for the Nextclade dataset were pulled from the literature ([Jin et al., 2005][], [WHO 2012][], [Jin et al., 2015][]) and augmented with some subsampling to fill in the tree.
-Mutations are called against a Jeryl-Lynn Reference ([D90232][] for the SH region and [HQ416907][] for the full genome).
+Mutations are called against a Jeryl-Lynn reference ([D90232][] for the SH region and [HQ416907][] for the full genome).

 | Scope | Nextclade dataset | Reference |
 |:--|:--|:--|